 The WIPO Center provides procedural guidance to parties to facilitate their direct settlement or the submission of their dispute to WIPO ADR ('good offices' requests).

-Considering, inter alia, the 2010 revision of the UNCITRAL Arbitration Rules, the Center decided to slightly revise the four sets of rules.
-The 2014 WIPO Arbitration, Expedited Arbitration, Mediation and Expert Determination Rules entered into effect on 1 June 2014.
-The new 2014 Arbitration Rules and 2014 Expedited Arbitration Rules allow joinder orders by the arbitral tribunal if all the parties involved, including the joining party, so agree.
-These two sets of rules now also provide that the Center may order, under certain conditions, the consolidation of a new (expedited) arbitration with pending arbitration proceedings.
+Considering, inter alia, the 2010 revision of the UNCITRAL Arbitration Rules, the Center decided to slightly revise its four sets of rules.
+The 2020 WIPO Arbitration Rules and the 2020 WIPO Expedited Arbitration Rules allow joinder orders by the arbitral tribunal if all the parties involved, including the joining party, so agree.
+These two sets of rules allow the Center to order, under certain conditions, the consolidation of a new (expedited) arbitration with pending arbitration proceedings.
 Conditions are the consent by all parties and any appointed arbitral tribunal, as well as that the subject matter is substantially related to, or the same parties are involved in, new and pending proceedings.
-Further, the preparatory conference has now become a mandatory stage of the arbitration proceedings; it has to be convened within 30 days after the establishment of the arbitral tribunal.
-Finally, the new 2014 Arbitration Rules and 2014 Expedited Arbitration Rules introduce an emergency relief procedure before the establishment of a tribunal.
-However, this will, unless the parties agree otherwise, only apply to arbitration agreements concluded on or after 1 June 2014.
-Further, it does not exclude the possibility to file for emergency relief with state judicial authorities.
+Further, a preparatory conference is a mandatory stage of the arbitration proceedings; it has to be convened within 30 days after the establishment of the arbitral tribunal.
+Both sets of rules provide for an emergency relief procedure before the establishment of a tribunal, but they do not exclude the possibility to file for emergency relief with state judicial authorities.
 In 2017, the WIPO Center put a detailed Commentary on the WIPO Arbitration Rules by Phillip Landolt and Alejandro García on its website.
-The Expert Determination Rules were updated as per 1 January 2016, and revised versions of the WIPO Arbitration, Expedited Arbitration and Mediation Rules entered into force on 1 January 2020.
+The Expert Determination Rules were updated as per 1 January 2016, and the WIPO Mediation Rules per 1 January 2020.

 In 2015, the WIPO Center published the WIPO Guide on Alternative Dispute Resolution Options for Intellectual Property Offices and Courts, which provides a broad overview of ADR for intellectual property disputes, and presents options for interested intellectual property offices, courts and other bodies adjudicating intellectual property disputes to integrate ADR processes into their existing services.